To make this site work properly, we sometimes place small data files called cookies on your device. Most websites do this.

 - Performance cookies: Google Analytics cookies, used for gathering statistics about site usage and user behavoiur (anonymously).
 Google Analytics stores information about what pages you visit, how long you are on the site, how you got here and what you click on.
 The data is not tied to personally identifiable information so this information cannot be used to identify who you are.

 - Google advertising cookies: Google Analytics Demographics and Interest Reporting, used to get an idea of the demographics and interests of our users so that we can develop our site and its content around our audience’s preferences.
 You can use the Google Analytics Opt-Out Browser Add-on to disable tracking by Google Analytics and Google Analytics for Display Advertising.
 You can also customise Google Display Network ads using the Ads Settings.
+We hold the information for 26 months to allow for a year on year analysis of how visitors to our website use the pages we publish, so we can make sure it’s as useful as possible and understand what we need to improve on the site.

 - AddThis site statistics cookies: Targeting or advertising cookies: AddThis social sharing cookies, which allow users to share content on social networks and contain anonymous targeting information.
 These third-party cookies are set by Twitter, Facebook, Google+ and Pinterest, and enable these networks to collect information about what you are doing all around the internet, including on this website.